sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/discover-entities.md

 If you want to receive alerts for failing keepalives, set the deregister attribute to `false`.
 {{% /notice %}}

+Deregistration is only for entities that have had at least one keepalive sent.
+It is actually possible to sent keepalive events to proxy entities manually, and in such cases, they would be subject to deletion when deregister is set true.
+However, in this configuration, no keepalive has been sent for the proxy entity, as evidenced by the fact that last_seen is not set.
+It is not possible to send a keepalive to a proxy entity with sensu-agent.

 Another example: deregistration can go to another handler (ask AWS if compute instance still exists and if not, automatically deregister).
 Link to EC2 integration and guide page.